-There are grants for SME that can help your company to improve the productivity and capability.
-Furthermore, we can help turn your investments into tax saving, or receive a cash payouts of up to $100,000.
-With more than 100 grants given by the various government agencies such as Infocomm Development Authority (IDA), Spring Singapore , Inland Revenue Authority of Singapore (IRAS) .
-It is a very difficult and complicated process .
-We can help you to determine which ones you qualify for.
+There are more than 100 grants given by the various government agencies such as Infocomm Development Authority (IDA), Spring Singapore , Inland Revenue Authority of Singapore (IRAS) .
+It can be a very difficult and complicated process so we can help you to determine which ones you qualify for.

 Co-funded up to 70%